History of India (1947–present): Congress rule returns

 The United States and India signed a major nuclear co-operation agreement during a visit by United States President George W. Bush in March 2006.
 According to the nuclear deal, the United States was to give India access to civilian nuclear technology while India agreed to greater scrutiny for its nuclear programme.
 Later, United States approved a controversial law allowing India to buy their nuclear reactors and fuel for the first time in 30 years.
 In July 2008, the United Progressive Alliance survived a vote of confidence brought after left-wing parties withdrew their support over the nuclear deal.
 After the vote, several left-wing and regional parties formed a new alliance to oppose the government, saying it had been tainted by corruption.
 Within three months, following approval by the U.S. Congress, George W. Bush signed into law a nuclear deal with India, which ended a three-decade ban on American nuclear trade with Delhi.

 In 2007, India got its first female President as Pratibha Patil was sworn in.
 Long associated with the Nehru–Gandhi family, Pratibha Patil was a low-profile governor of the state of Rajasthan before emerging as the favoured presidential candidate of Sonia Gandhi.
 In February, the infamous Samjhauta Express bombings took place, killing Pakistani civilians in Panipat, Haryana.
 As of 2011, nobody had been charged for the crime, though it has been linked to Abhinav Bharat, a shadowy Hindu fundamentalist group headed by a former Indian army officer.

-In 2008 October, India successfully launched its first mission to the Moon, the unmanned lunar probe called Chandrayaan-1.
+In 2008 October, India successfully launched its first mission to the Moon, the uncrewed lunar probe called Chandrayaan-1.
 In the previous year, India had launched its first commercial space rocket, carrying an Italian satellite.

-In November 2008, Mumbai attacks took place.
-India blamed militants from Pakistan for the attacks and announced a "pause" in the ongoing peace process.
+On 26 November 2008, Mumbai attacks took place.
+India blamed Lashkar-e-Taiba militants from Pakistan for the attacks and announced a "pause" in the ongoing peace process.

 In July 2009, the Delhi High Court decriminalised consensual homosexual sex, re-interpreting the British Raj-era law, Section 377 of the Indian Penal Code, as unconstitutional in regard to criminalising consensual sex between two homosexual adults or decriminalising such acts between adult heterosexuals or other consenting adults, that may be deemed unnatural.